 Step 2 – Secure Lock

 Now that you have a hitch that meets your needs, it is critical to securely lock the hitch into the receiver of your tow vehicle with a suitable hitch pin lock (we sell locking hitch pins).
 Double check to make sure that your coupler is latched, locked and completely secured onto the tow ball of your hitch.
-You can check this by pulling up on the trailer tongue or looking underneath the coupler to verify latch and lock are secured; it should not be able to come off and if it does, you will need to start from square one and reconnect.
+You can check this by pulling up on the trailer tongue or looking underneath the coupler to verify latch and lock; it should not be able to come off and if it does, you will need to start from square one and reconnect.

 Step 3 – Safety Connections